-Carol Ann Duffy is a wonderful poet who likes to use simplistic language in her poems.
+Carol Ann Duffy is a wonderful poet who likes to use simple language in her poems.
 She was raised in Glasgow, in a deprived area called Gorbals.
 This informs the poem, Stealing, as there is a strong chance she would have known people much like the character she has created.
 Unlike the poem’s protagonist, Duffy isn’t known for her apathy having risen to become the United Kingdom’s Poet Laureate.
 She is the UK’s first female laureate.
-Carol Ann Duffy’s poem, Stealing, can be read in full Stealing here.

 Duffy, as is common in her work, addresses the reader directly.
 The use of a question to open the poem instantly engages the reader.
 She uses a very strong narrative voice in this poem.
 She employs short sentences throughout the poem this creates a sense of abruptness and hints at the character of the narrator.
 She shows glimpses of suggested frailty to the narrator as the narrator refers to the snowman as a “mate” signifying that they don’t have a real friend.
 The character has a strong but negative opinion of themselves suggesting that the coldness of the snowman mirrors their own personality.
 This is a reoccurring theme throughout the poem.

 Better off dead than giving in, not taking